 Over the following months, he started playing around with various scenarios.
 One scenario would be to get his staff to deliberately remove one remote control from a suite but not the other, so when the guest arrived, they would call housekeeping.

 Housekeeping would come to the suite, apologise for the mistake and provide the missing remote control.
 On one occasion (and this is a true story) the hotel arranged for a chauffeur-driven car to take the guests to and from the theatre they'd booked through the concierge.

 Naturally the guests were super-delighted with this.
 They went on to return to his hotel over and over again, told their friends what had happened, who in turn booked rooms there.

 The hotelier continued these experiments over a year or two, training the hotel staff that when things go wrong, they should do more than apologise and put it right.
 He gradually introduced a budget for housekeeping, which staff could allocate for this purpose, giving them authority to use their best judgement.
 The results were undeniable: the hotel developed the highest occupancy rates in the area, with a loyal following of returning guests who chose to stay at his hotel year after year.

 Thus the hotelier learned to increase customer loyalty by doing more than is expected to put something right.
 This concept has a name: "Service Recovery".

 If you would like to have a conversation about increasing your company's customer loyalty, I'd love to hear from you.
-Just fill in your details on the Connect page and we'll arrange to speak.
+Just fill in your details on the Contact page and we'll arrange to speak.